Aziiz0/cse15l-lab-reports/lab-report-1-week-2.md

     Since we have VScode installed, you can use its built in terminal by pressing **[CTRL]+[`]**.
 To SSH simply type

          ssh cs15lwi22zz@ieng6.ucsd.edu
-    >Make sure you replace zz with your appropriate CSE15L account

-    >You can look that up at [SDACS](https://sdacs.ucsd.edu/~icc/index.php)
+    >Make sure you replace zz with your appropriate CSE15L account.
+You can look that up at [SDACS](https://sdacs.ucsd.edu/~icc/index.php)

     You should see a message like this